 Michigan Botanical Club - Great Lakes Chapter

 Student Foray Awards !!!
-The Special Member Chapter participates in the Joan Robb Student Foray Awards program that offers grants for students to attend the annual MBC Botanical Foray.
+The Great Lake Chapter participates in the Joan Robb Student Foray Awards program that offers grants for students to attend the annual MBC Botanical Foray.
 The 2017 Spring Foray will be held in St. Ignace, MI during Memorial Day weekend, May 27-29.
 If you would like to apply for the 2017 Foray Award, complete an application form, click the Student Foray Application Form.
 General information about the Awards Program can be found by clicking this link.

 Congratulations to Meg Kargul (left) and Tecoria Strothers (right), who are recipients of the 2016 Student Foray Awards.
 Both students are currently attending Michigan State University.